Harmelodic/init-microservice/README.md

 ## Pact

-Hooking Pact into the mvn lifecycles:
+Pact is bound to Maven's `test` and `deploy` phases:

-Run Tests (`pactbroker.url` needed for Pact Provider tests):
+Running the Pact tests.
+The `pactbroker.url` property is needed for Pact Provider tests:

 ```shell
 mvn test -Dpactbroker.url=<broker>